aduImperfect/Project_A/README.md

 - **Save Directory:** `%AppData%/Roaming/Godot/app_userdata/ProjectA/Data/save_game.json`
 - **Godot Plugins:**

+## Quick Notes
+- _scratch folder is used for testing and debugging purposes.
+It is not part of the main project and can be ignored._
+  - _scratch subfolders are used to store temporarily unused assets and scripts that may be needed later._

 ## **Troubleshooting:**
 - Make sure to check git to see if it hasn't made new unsaved changes which you havent worked on and **NUKE THEM**.
 Even if reload from disk succeeds its ultimately a software and it will create fresh problems sometimes coz of timing issues.
 - Delete `save_data.json` in the Data folder path where it saves to clean up the run.